HITECHCRIME/HC_S38_Odds_Stacker/README.md

 But stacking it up like demigod.
 Chess of life - I design - your demise.

+Emotion flood bringer.

 Thrill for me, scream for ya.

 Fuck all the hate, feeling I'm right
 Bo bay, fight you clock you, make it look I'm made to brawl.
-- redraws.
-I'm not fucking about what others rolls aye ya Embedded will --------- crack you
+- redraws.I'm not fucking about what others roll aye ya Embedded will --------- crack you
 Odds are wrecked.